 We primarily rely on a Wi-Fi connection when we need stable internet connectivity, such as when watching web series or updating system software.
 While it is safe to use your own Wi-Fi, caution is advised when connecting to public hotspots.

-Best preventive measures for hiding your browsing data from network administrators
+The best preventative measures for hiding your browsing data from network administrators

 It may come as a surprise that even when using an incognito tab, your browsing data can still be accessed by a Wi-Fi administrator.
 This dispels the myth that an incognito tab does not record your history.
 While your device may not store your browsing history, your internet service provider (ISP) likely will.

 This highlights the challenge of hiding your browsing history from network administrators.
-However, we have compiled a list of preventive measures you can take to protect your browsing data.
+However, we have compiled a list of preventative measures you can take to protect your browsing data.
 It is not necessary to follow these tips, but if you consider your browsing data to be valuable, you may wish to do so.

-Always visit a site that uses the HTTP extension
+Always visit a site that uses the HTTP extension.

-To enhance the security of your browsing experience, it is advisable to visit websites that utilize the Hypertext Transfer Protocol (HTTP) extension.
+To enhance the security of your browsing experience, it is advisable to visit websites that utilise the Hypertext Transfer Protocol (HTTP) extension.
 This protocol encrypts the traffic between your device and a website using Transport Layer Security (TLS) or Secure Socket Layer (SSL).

 While encrypted routers, Wi-Fi administrators, or internet service providers may be able to view your browsing history, they will not have as much detail as they would if you visited a site without HTTP.
 For example, they can see the website you visit, but not how long you stay on the site or what you do while there.
 Therefore, it is recommended to always visit websites with HTTP browsing extensions.

-Use a privacy-focused browser
+Use a privacy-focused browser.

 All browsers track the cookies set by the websites you visit.
 Even Google Chrome uses this technique to provide a faster browsing experience for its users.
-Some browsers may also sell user data to marketing companies, making it accessible to Wi-Fi administrators and internet service providers.
+Some browsers may also sell user data to marketing companies, making it accessible to Wi-Fi administrators and Internet service providers.

 To protect your browsing data, we recommend using a privacy-focused browser that does not store cookies or other information related to a user’s search.
 There are several options available, but we suggest using DuckDuckGo, which has a strong reputation for trustworthiness among its users.

-class="wp-block-heading">Hide your digital existence with a VPN
+Hide your digital existence with a VPN.

 A virtual private network (VPN) is a service that encrypts your internet traffic and hides your online identity, making it more difficult for third parties to track your activities.
 Many browsers, such as Edge and Opera, offer built-in VPN services.
 When connecting to public networks, VPNs create a secure network connection.